BMG-Esports/stats-api-docs/src/pages/post/player/teammate.md

 - **SmashId** - *Integer*
     - Required.
 The Start.gg ID of the player.

 - **isOfficial** - *Boolean*
-    - Required.
-False includes community tournaments, true excludes them.
+    - False includes community tournaments, true excludes them.

+- **MaxResults** - *Integer*
+    - Limits the results to the specified number.

+- **NextToken** - *String*
+    - A string specifiying the next page of results.

 ## Response